Cook Islands Travel Insurance Guide

 Documentation Required: Medical reports, receipts, evacuation documentation if applicable, police reports for accidents

-- Keep all medical reports and itemized receipts from any healthcare facility in the Cook Islands, as these are required for claims processing
+• Request detailed medical reports from any healthcare provider in Cook Islands, as these are required for claims

 Get Covered for Cook Islands